 10.29.8.5 Ranging Channel and Preamble Code Selection IE (RCPCS IE)

 The RCPCS IE is provided as a mechanism to signal the choice of channel and/or choice of transmit and receive preamble codes for DPS as described in 10.29.4.1, for a forthcoming ranging exchange.
+The AC IE with Preamble Code Configuration field is another possible way to coordinate the DPS/DCS between devices.
 The Content field of the RCPCS IE shall be formatted as shown in Figure 10-215.

 10.40.6.1 Application Control IE (AC IE)